MithiDocs

 Purpose

-The Open Store provides cost-efficient archival for files that must remain immediately retrievable but are accessed infrequently.
+The Open Store provides cost-efficient storage for files that must remain immediately accessible but are not frequently accessed.

 Data Model